EddieSherban/STM32F7-Lab/README.md

    ninja -j8
    ```

-   **Result:** Once the build process is complete, you will have an ELF file ready to flash onto your microcontroller.
+   **Result:** Badabing badaboom now you have an elf file that you can flash onto your microcontroller.

 ---

-## Conclusion

-Badabing badaboom now you have an elf file that you can flash onto your microcontroller.